AryD05/Translator/README.md

   - Includes tests for equivalence applier, parser, filter, and performance.

 - **Web_Interface/**: Houses the web application components.
-  - `static/`: Contains static files like CSS for the web interface.
+  - `static/`: Contains a CSS static file for the web interface.
-  - `templates/`: Stores HTML templates for the web interface.
+  - `templates/`: Stores a HTML template for the web interface.
   - `web_interface.py`: Implements the web application logic.

 ### Root Directory Files